January 17, 2025 3:16 am

 Tipping Kitty

-Some travel agencies would make a central tipping kitty which is handled by the tour leader who distributes the proper amount of tipping to the people who served the tourist according to the type of service rendered.
-Apart from this, it is normal to tip any particular individual that you feel has been especially attentive to your needs for the duration of the stay as opposed to a once-off service.
+Some travel agencies create a central tipping kitty.
+This kitty is handled by the tour leader.
+The tour leader distributes tips to the people who serve the tourists.
+The amount is based on the type of service rendered.
+Apart from this, it is normal to tip any individual who has been especially attentive to your needs during your stay.
+This is different from tipping for a one-time service.
 Most won’t expect the tip until the day you are leaving or before anyway.

 Exception

-An exception, though—don’t tip someone if you ask them for directions, even if they insist on changing directions and walking you halfway to your destination.
-It is considered rude to offer money for such a simple request.
-Taxi drivers are not tipped as the fee is agreed upon in advance.
+However, you should not tip someone if you ask them for directions, even if they insist on changing directions and walking you halfway to your destination.
+Offering money for such a simple request is considered rude.
+Additionally, you do not tip taxi drivers since you agree on the fee in advance.

 However, it’s important to be aware of situations where tipping might seem expected but isn’t necessary.
 For instance, at the airport check-in desk, you might encounter aggressive requests for tips (backsheesh) for services you didn’t ask for, such as placing your luggage on the conveyor belt.
 In such cases, it’s perfectly acceptable to say a firm “no.”